 - Expressions of interest will be sought in both areas late February, with plots allocated on a first come first serve basis.
-Expression of interest information will be made available in the Dunanney Centre and Crumlin Leisure Centre, with information placed in the next Borough Life, web site and social media. - Expressions of Interest from people with accessibility needs will be sought and processed on a similar basis through a specific application form. - 3.
-March/April 2020 letters of offer will be confirmed and plots allocated on the following basis. - initially to those on site-specific waiting list - relocating plot holders - applicants from the February /March Expressions of interest - plots will be allocated at each stage on a first-come; first-serve basis up and until all plots are allocated - those who have applied through the expression of interest for the raised units will be considered at the first stage - any remaining plots shall be opened out to those residents on Council's wider waiting list.
+Expression of interest information will be made available in the Dunnanney Centre and Crumlin Leisure Centre, with information placed in the next Borough Life, web site and social media. - Expressions of Interest from people with accessibility needs will be sought and processed on a similar basis through a specific application form.

+- 3. March / April 2020 letters of offer will be confirmed and plots allocated on the following basis. - initially to those on site-specific waiting list - relocating plot holders - applicants from the February /March Expressions of interest - plots will be allocated at each stage on a first-come; first-serve basis up and until all plots are allocated - those who have applied through the expression of interest for the raised units will be considered at the first stage - any remaining plots shall be opened out to those residents on Council's wider waiting list.

-It was expected that tenants would be able to access their plots from mid-May 2020, (or earlier if this is possible) and would thereafter renew their rental annually in mid-December.
+It is expected that tenants will be able to access their plots from mid-May 2020, (or earlier if this is possible) and will thereafter renew their rental annually in mid-December.

-The Parks team would arrange for the delivery of free recycled compost to the facilities in order to support the new tenants soon after allocation of plots.
+The Parks team will arrange for the delivery of free recycled compost to the facilities in order to support the new tenants soon after allocation of plots

-Proposed by Councillor Foster Seconded by Councillor Logue and agreed that the proposals for the allocation of plots at Rathcoole and Crumlin allotments are approved as set out above.
+RECOMMENDATION: that the proposals for the allocation of plots at Rathcoole and Crumlin allotments are approved as set out above.